Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Worldsheet-like variables for finite-type cluster algebras

-\eq{ 1-u_I=\prod_{J=1}^{N_\Gamma} u_J^{J | I} \,, } where $J|I$ is a non-negative integer assigned to each pair of the $u$-variables.
-The possible values for $J|I$ varies for different underlying cluster type of the $u$-variables.
-This definition is equivalent to a recursive definition by the local $u$-equations:
+where the compatibility degree $J|I$ is a non-negative integer assigned to each pair of the $u$-vari\-ables.
+The possible values for $J|I$ vary for different underlying cluster types of the $u$-variables.
+This ``global'' form of the $u$-equations is a natural generalization of the relations among the dihedral coordinates of a disc with $n$ points on the boundary.